arun477/beifong/readme.md

 ### Slack Integration

 Beifong's Slack integration enables you to interact with the AI agent directly from your Slack workspace.
-Each conversation with Beifong creates a dedicated Slack thread, maintaining conversation context and allowing for natural, ongoing discussions.
+Each conversation with Beifong creates a dedicated Slack thread for the session.

-**Key Features:**
+**Key Feature:**
-- Direct messaging with BeifongAI in Slack channels and DMs
+- Direct messaging with BeifongAI in Slack channels
-- Threaded conversations that maintain context
-- File sharing and processing capabilities
-- Real-time responses using Slack's Socket Mode
-- Full access to Beifong's AI capabilities through chat interface

 ### Setting Up Slack App